 Built By The Book

-Toxteth Cottage, Glebe, was built as a gatehouse for a larger property, the plans for the cottage were lifted from the Tarbuck Encyclopedia of Practical Carpentry and Joinery, 1860.
+Toxteth Lodge, Glebe, was built as a gatehouse for a larger property, the plans for the cottage were lifted from the Tarbuck Encyclopedia of Practical Carpentry and Joinery, 1860.
 It is one of only a handful of 19th century Gothic style cottages surviving in Sydney.

 Coats of Arms